idoAvraham1/cpp_EX1/README.md

 **Detailed Description of Algorithms:**
 Each concrete algorithm class provides a public method called execute, responsible for executing the algorithm according to the graph properties and checking for valid input.
 Here's a brief overview of each algorithm:

-  * *ShortestPath*: Finds the path from a source vertex to a destination vertex using Dijkstra's algorithm for non-negative weighted graphs, BFS for unweighted graphs, and Bellman-Ford for graphs with negative weights (not applicable to undirected graphs).
+  * *ShortestPath*: Finds the path from a source vertex to a destination vertex using Dijkstra's algorithm for non-negative weighted graphs, BFS for unweighted graphs, and Bellman-Ford for graphs with negative weights.

   * *isBipartite*: Determines if a graph can be bipartite and, if so, finds the actual partitions of the set of vertices into two disjoint sets.